-In 2020, just over 74 acres of Eurasian watermilfoil (EWM) was chemically controlled while just a small area of Phragmites (Phrag), less than a guarter acre was controlled via chemical control methods.
-In the past, beetles were planted as a biological control method for Purple loosestrife but the beetles were unavailable for purchase in 2020.
-Unfortunately, a new nonnative species, Starry Stonewort (SSW) was found in Portage Lake.
+In 2021, just over 50 acres of nonnative aquatic plants were chemically controlled while just a small area of Phragmites (Phrag), less than a tenth of an acre was controlled via chemical control methods.
+In the past, beetles were planted as a biological control method for Purple loosestrife but the beetles were unavailable for purchase in 2021.
+Unfortunately, a new nonnative species, Starry Stonewort (SSW) was found in Portage Lake in both 2020 and 2021.
 This is highly concerning as this aggressively growing macroalgae grows along the bottom of the lake and can wreak havoc on native plant communities, the fishery as well as recreational uses of the lake.
-In total, 8 acres were targeted for control, bringing the total nonnative control area to 82.35 acres in 2020.
+In total, 4.25 acres were targeted for control, down from the 8 acres treated in 2020.
+SSW adds to both Eurasian watermilfoil (EWM) and Phragmites as the main focus of management within Portage Lake.

 When reviewing the management area for the last decade, at no time has more than nine percent of the lake received herbicide management and, in most years, it is under four percent.
+In 2021, less than 2.5%.
 This shows that the program has successfully removed and managed the exotic infestation population, while preserving much of the lake from exotic plant disturbance.
 Further, with over 92% of the lake not receiving any herbicide treatment, the native plant community has been left as natural as a lake will allow with adjusting water levels/depths, a constant changing environment and exotic species introductions.
 Extensive vegetation surveys and water quality testing is included in the management program annually, to allow a checks and balance over the program and ensure the long-term protection of the lake.
 The abundance of healthy native plants in Portage Lake increases the long-term stability of the lake, which has been continually found in the extensive surveys performed on Portage Lake.
 While some water quality parameters have maintained themselves with little change over the years, other parameters have shown some fluctuations.
 One of the most important parameters to test is Total Phosphorus (TP).
 After finding a decrease in TP in 2015 and 2016, and a general downward trend; in 2017 TP concentrations increased.
-Although levels were only enriched and not highly enriched, it was concerning.
-However, in the last few years, testing has shown a decrease in the overall nutrient levels in Portage Lake, indicating the slight rise in 2017 was short lived.
-Additionally, no signs of internal loading were found in this year's sampling.
+Although levels were only considered enriched, not highly enriched, it was concerning.
+However, in the last few years including 2021, testing has shown a decrease in the overall nutrient levels in Portage Lake, indicating the slight rise in 2017 was short lived.
+Additionally, no signs of internal loading with TP were found in this year's sampling.
 Over the years, a few samplings have shown small peaks or elevated levels, but generally speaking; the lake trends are all positive.
 The Tributaries and Storm Drains around Portage Lake continue to show elevated nutrient levels and prove to be a point source for bringing excess nutrients into the lake.
+However, the 2021 sampling showed the smallest TP input in recent years, which is an excellent sign.
 This information is vital in determining the areas within Portage Lake that need to be focused on to reduce nutrient loading to help reduce the productivity in Portage Lake.
 The ability of Portage Lake to produce algae and aquatic plants is directly related to the overall health (nutrient base) of Portage Lake and its surrounding watershed.
 While the main goal of the management program is to protect the long-term ecological health of the lake, it is also important to protect the recreational, aesthetical and financial aspects of the lake as well.
 All of these factors play into the management efforts on Portage Lake, which need to be continued into next season.